 Victoria Cast Iron Torilla Press, $24.99 on Amazon

 The only thing that can make tacos better?
 Fresh-pressed tortillas.

 All over Mexico, people beat the heat with paletas, ice pops sold from pushcarts, with bases of fruit or milk/cream.
 Play around with funky flavor combinations, or go with a classic like these spicy treats.
 Get our Mango and Cayenne Paletas recipe.

 Plenty of street carts are dedicated to the sale of fresh juices and/or aguas frescas (fruit blended with sugar and water).
 Sub the water for booze (or add it to the mix) for a twisted take on a refreshing beverage.
 Tequila, mezcal, rum, or vodka could all work nicely in these conquerors of hot weather.
-Get our Spiked Pineapple Agua Fresca recipe and our Almond and Rice-Based Horchata recipe.
+Get our Spiked Pineapple Agua Fresca recipe, our Cantaloupe Agua Fresca recipe, and our Almond and Rice-Based Horchata recipe.

 Related Video: Make Mole Casero and Impress Everyone On Cinco de Mayo